Motorola MT7711 Modem Router Review

 One of the most popular modem router combos online is the Motorola MT7711, a Comcast Xfinity certified modem router combo device.
 It’s a cheap DOCSIS 3.0 modem router combo, with a lot of features you would expect from any recent combo devices out there.

 |Channel Bonding||24×8 DOCSIS 3.0 AC1900|

 |Speed||Up to 1900 Mbps|

 |Ethernet Ports||4x Gigabit (GigE)|

-The Motorola MT7711 is a CableLabs certified cable modem device and is certified to work with Comcast Xfinity Internet up to 400Mbps.
+The Motorola MT7711 is a CableLabs certified cable modem device and has Internet speeds up to 1900Mbps.
 It features a DOCSIS 3.0 with 24×8 channel bonding technology.
 That means, it is 24 times faster in download speed and 8 times faster in upload speed than the older DOCSIS 2.0 devices.